 Will not God then secure the rights of his chosen ones

 who call out to him day and night?

 I tell you, he will see to it that justice is done for them speedily.

 But when the Son of Man comes, will he find faith on earth?”

-- God has already won for us every good thing, to be securely possessed, forever.
+- A sound conclusion we can draw from the content of Divine Revelation is that God has already won for us every good thing, to be securely possessed, forever.

-- But because right now we cannot see the justice God has actually done for us, we must persevere until the end of our lives.
+- But because right now we cannot see the justice God has actually done for us, we must persevere in our faith until the end of our lives.